SilenceLove/HXPhotoPicker/Pods/Kingfisher/README.md

 ### Learn More

 To learn the use of Kingfisher by more examples, take a look at the well-prepared [Cheat Sheet](https://github.com/onevcat/Kingfisher/wiki/Cheat-Sheet).
-T here we summarized the most common tasks in Kingfisher, you can get a better idea of what this framework can do.
+There we summarized the most common tasks in Kingfisher, you can get a better idea of what this framework can do.
 There are also some performance tips, remember to check them too.

 ## Requirements